 Each year group has a Head of Year and a team of Form Tutors.
 The Year Team support the wellbeing and progress of pupils.
 Our aim is to work with pupils and parents to achieve the highest levels of attainment.

 Why are detentions set?

 Detentions are given in school so that pupils are mindful of work, behaviour, appearance or punctuality which is not of an acceptable standard.
-Detention slips are given in advance to warn parents and remind pupils that detention is due.
-Pupils who miss detention must attend a Head of Department’s Detention for an hour – you will be notified of this by post.
-If this is missed or large numbers of detentions are amassed, pupils may be placed in the Internal Inclusion Unit.
+In most cases, detentions are set in advance and sent via email to warn parents and remind pupils that a detention is due.
+Pupils who miss their detention must attend a Head of Department’s detention for an hour – Parents will be notified of this by email.
+If this is missed a further SLT detention will be set and you will be notified once again by email.
+However, pupils who miss an SLT detention will be set a two hour Headteacher detention.
 Sanctions are recorded on pupils’ records.

 The Internal Inclusion Unit is used by senior members of staff as a sanction for more serious incidents.
 Pupils are placed here in isolation, and are supervised whilst completing school work by the Inclusion Manager.

 At the beginning of each year, pupils are given a Student Planner.
 This is essential to good organisation and you should see your child using it every day.
 The School Planner contains all important dates and shows whether we are working in week 1 or week 2.
 Pupils should record homework in their planners and also use it to prepare books and equipment ready for the next day.

 Form tutors check planners each week to make sure pupils are using them properly.
 Parents should check and sign planners each week.
 Comments for Form Tutors can be left in Student Planners.